Dradeon/Capstone-Design-Project-SP2024/README.md

 To install dependencies run ```pip install -r requirements.txt```

 ## Setup
-In the directory create the csv directory if you don't have it.
+In the directory create the test_data directory if you don't have it.
 You will insert the csv file into that folder.